-Last Christmas my home was blessed with two new additions, two little Echo Dots (these are the small versions of Amazon Alexa).
-If you aren’t familiar with these little devices, you’ve probably been hiding under a rock.
+Several Christmases ago now, my home was blessed with two new additions, two little Echo Dots (these are the small versions of Amazon Alexa).
+You’ve probably at least seen commercials for these if you don’t already own one (or more of them).

 Chances are you already have one in your home, got one for Christmas, or ordered one for yourself.
-After all they had them on sale for the entire month of December for just $30/each.
+After all, Amazon seems to constantly have these things on sale.

 I got a smart thermostat as well because my house is split-level and no two areas are ever the same temperature.
 I started with an Ecobee and recently switched to a Nest (which I’ve found gives me better control and has significantly lowered my utility bills).